danderson/pixiecore/README.api.md

 200 response must come with a JSON object payload.
 Recognized keys
 are:

-- `kernel`: the URL to the kernel that should be booted.
+- `kernel` (string): the URL to the kernel that should be booted.
-- `initrd`: a list of initrds that should be booted into.
+- `initrd` (list of string): a list of initrds that should be booted into.
 Linux will flatten all initrds together into one filesystem image.
-- `cmdline` (optional): commandline parameters to pass into the kernel.
+- `cmdline` (optional object): commandline parameters to pass into the kernel.
+See the dedicated section below for detailed semantics.

 Malformed 200 responses will have the same result as a non-200 response - Pixiecore will ignore the requesting machine.